Eveble/eveble/website/docs/api/classes/guid.md

 *Overrides [DefinableMixin](definablemixin.md).[equals](definablemixin.md#equals)*

-Evaluates if guid is equal to other by comparing thier values.
+Evaluates if guid is equal to other by comparing their values.

 **Parameters:**